Best Practices for an Effective Product Welcome Page

 Google AdWords uses a modal window with a transparent overlay to welcome users.
 This strategic design causes a user’s conscious mind to focus on the more easily legible welcome message, while their subconscious orients itself to the application in background.
 Welcome modals designed like this reduce the anxiety of new users—they automatically know where to focus first, and they have a pretty good idea of what they’ll explore next.

 Sometimes users will need more guidance to get oriented to your product.
-If there’s more welcoming to do than a single modal allows, putting modals in a series is an easy way to expand your welcome page.
+If there’s more welcoming to do than a single modal allows, putting modals in a series is an easy way to expand your welcome page during user onboarding.
 This style of welcome messages is almost like telling a multimedia story that capture attention and draw in users.
 The best modal series follow an arc similar to Hive’s: welcoming, instructing, and finally, motivating users to do it on their own.

 The slow reveal is intriguing and can be effective in building up motivation.
 But the flipside is that multi-step modals can feel drawn out if the content isn’t 100% relevant—so make sure to limit the extent of their scope.

 Slack’s welcome message is one of my favorite examples of a design that hints as to what’s to come.
 The illustration above suggests that there are important elements of the UI in the left sidebar and right navigation.
 Compare this to Slack’s actual UI, which appears after a users clicks 'Explore Slack' and seamlessly floats in underneath the welcome message:

 If your UI doesn’t change often, creating a custom illustration like Slack’s to complement your product’s background might help to further focus new users’ attention on your welcome message.
 It’s an effective way to calmly ease a user into their product experience.